 2014 ADP: –

 Ernie Sims Contract Information:

-Signed a one-year deal with the Cowboys in March of 2013.
+Signed a one-year deal with the Cardinals in June of 2014.

 To instantly reveal our fantasy analysis of every player – including Ernie Sims – simply subscribe now.